hintron/Oldentide/Server/README.md

 Server and Test Client Usage
 ------------
 In linux:

+Switch to the db directory and initialize the Oldentide DB:

+    sqlite3 Oldentide.db < init_db.sql

 Update your GOPATH to point to our working directory:

     echo "export GOPATH=<path to Oldentide/Server/> >> ~/.bashrc"